 Evaluating the Risks and Rewards of Mobile Payments

-Emerging technology can have a dramatic or more subtle effect on the business world; for example, some alternative payment options have caught on faster than others.
+Emerging technology can have either a dramatic or subtle effect on the business world.
+Consider alternative payment options, for example: some have caught on quickly while others go largely unaccepted.

-The latest alternative payment trend, mobile payments, are still relatively new.
-The world waits to see if they’ll thrive or struggle to survive.
+Mobile payments—the latest alternative payment trend—is still relatively new.
+The world waits to see if the technology will thrive or struggle to survive.

 The Latest Craze in Mobile Technology

 Cardholders have become increasingly mobile.
 Cell phone technology has made it possible to handle virtually any banking need from almost anywhere in the world at any time of day.
 Cardholders can check their credit, manage card accounts, and make bank transfers right from their smart phones.

 The adoption of mobile payments, however, has been slow to catch on.

 Mobile payment processes have been around since 2008.
 It has only been in recent years, though, that technology has caught up with the process.
 Even though technology has advanced, consumer viewpoints have not.

 According to a 2014 payment industry study, 41% of American consumers knew their phones could be used to make payments at retail establishments.
 However, at the time, only 16% of consumers took advantage of the convenience.